bleh2rich/WattyhubPrestiged/README.md

 - A tab that will contain the 3rd feature and also allow you to buy every buyable thing on the map making it much easier to get around and buy whatever is needed

-- A panic button in the player tab which will be bindable if I can get it bindable to where whenever you click the binded key near death itll take you somewhere private instantly hopefully saving you from near death

-- Add Infinite Yield button into the GUI
 ```